Katie Fitch: Series 3

-She is initially quite mean to Emily, as she tries to shed her twin, establishing her individuality, and seemingly trampling on her sister as she does so.
+In the opening episode "Everyone", her hostile behaviour towards Emily is made clear as she tries to shed her twin, establishing her individuality, and seemingly trampling on her sister as she does so.
 She does it to the point where Effy comments that Katie treats Emily like a "doormat".
-She is dating a footballer named Danny.
 She wants to be popular and tries to befriend Effy Stonem, who seems to be the most popular girl in school.
-She is deeply homophobic against Naomi, as she thinks that Naomi forced herself on Emily (when in fact Emily initiated the kiss).
+Katie is deeply homophobic against Naomi, as she thinks that Naomi forced herself on Emily.

-During Cook's birthday party, Emily tells Katie that she was the one who kissed Naomi, not the other way around.
-Later, during Pandora's birthday party, Katie sees Naomi and Emily kissing in a jump house, and is shaken.
+In "Pandora", during Pandora's birthday party, Katie sees Naomi and Emily kissing in a jump house, and is shaken.
 Soon, her boyfriend, Danny, and all his friends, show up and crash Pandora's party, and turn it into a mess.
-Eventually, Effy loses her queen bee status to Katie, something she revels in.
-She enters into a sexual relationship with Freddie after dumping Danny, partly because she likes him but partly to get back at Effy.
-After Emily and JJ catch her having sex with Freddie, JJ accidentally reveals Emily's homosexuality to her, and this eventually awakens her to the fact that her sister is gay.
+In "JJ", she is revealed to be in a sexual relationship with Freddie after dumping Danny.
+After Emily and JJ catch her having sex with Freddie, JJ accidentally reveals Emily's homosexuality to her, and he later invites Emily to stay the night at his house as she is too afraid to go home and face Katie.